- Don’t be immediately alarmed — Most of the time a dry nose is nothing serious to worry about.

 The skin on a dog’s snout contains a protein called keratin.
 When keratin is produced rapidly, it can cause dryness and crustiness.
 It’s important that dogs have wet noses to enhance their senses.
 The moist layer over a dog’s nose allows them to absorb scents.
 For the most part, a cool and moist nose is crucial for a happy and healthy pup.
 Dogs with dry noses can experience changes to their sense of smell, depleted olfactory glands, and blocked nasal passages.

 Noticing changes to the wetness of your dog’s nose throughout the day is normal.
 Some breeds, in fact, are more prone to these fluctuations.
-Pugs and bulldogs, for example, may be prone to dryness or a crusty nose because they have shorter noses.
+Pugs and American bulldogs, for example, may be prone to dryness or a crusty nose because they have shorter noses.
 They are classified as brachycephalic breeds.
 This makes it harder for them to lick their nose.
 Lhasa apsos often have blocked tear ducts which also causes their noses to go dry.

 But different dog breeds are not the sole culprit of dry nose, and it’s important to recognize that there could be another underlying issue.